afiorito/Injector/Sources/Injector/Injector.docc/Getting Started.md

 ```

 ### Scope
-The registration scope of a Service can be modified to set the lifecycle of a resolved instance.
+The registration scope of a service can be modified to set the lifecycle of a resolved instance.

 There are 4 supported scopes:
 ```swift